shaff183/brain-tumor-classification/README.md

 # Mushroom Classification
-Using a neural network to classify types of mushrooms
+Using a neural network to classify types of brain tumors.